-Many scenes from the show were filmed at the open-air museum, which was built on former industrial land, and offers a slice of life like it was up to 200 years ago.
-Black Country Living Museum opened to the public in 1978 but has been added to countless times since then – most recently with the launch of a 1940s-60s high street.
-But, the whole place is like a thriving, bustling, time-travelling village.
+Many scenes from the show were filmed at the open-air museum, which was built on former industrial land, and offers a slice of life as it was up to 200 years ago.
+Black Country Living Museum opened to the public in 1978 but has been added to countless times since then, most recently with the launch of a 1940s-60s high street.
+But the whole place is like a thriving, bustling, time-travelling village.

 Starting with the Industrial Revolution and working its way up to post-war prosperity, you’re free to explore 29 acres of reconstructed shops, houses and industrial areas that represent the Black Country of yesteryear.
 With actors bringing to life the stories of ordinary people, it’s really like walking onto a film set – which we know it is, also appearing in ‘Stan & Ollie’ (2018), ‘The Colour Room’ (2021) and ‘Three Little Birds’ (2023).